CSIRO-enviro-informatics/loci.cat/excelerator.md

 ## What

 A data reapportionment tool.
-This tool will enable users to reapportion data referenced using one Loc-I data set to another Loc-I dataset, e.g. population count by ASGS Meshblocks reapportioned to Geofabric contracted catchments.
+This tool will enable users to reapportion data values referenced using one Loc-I data set to another Loc-I dataset, e.g. population count by ASGS Meshblocks reapportioned to Geofabric contracted catchments.

 ## Why